flaviu-gostin/xrd_analysis_workflow/slides/thw_lessons_applied.md

 - This is better than I imagined because
 - I can go back to it anytime and see _exactly_ how the analysis was done
 - and I or someone else can re-use it for other projects
+- this process actually helped better understand the processing of my data and build confidence